 Why they matter:

-• You can rely on these to sustain performance and balance out high-effort areas.
+You can rely on these to sustain performance and balance out areas that are harder for you.

 Example: High in “Teamwork”?
 You can lean on this to energize others and keep momentum in group projects.